(APPLICABLE TO HOMEWOOD, JHU AT EASTERN CAMPUSES and THE KESWICK CAMPUS)

 Parking on lawns or blocking campus roadways, fire lanes, delivery entrances, service vehicle areas, walkways, handicapped areas and other unauthorized parking areas is prohibited at all times, including university holidays and weekends.

-Official posted signs shall govern the use of all areas on the Homewood campus.
+Official posted signs shall govern the use of all areas on all John Hopkins campuses, as defined above.
 Parking is confined to those areas specifically marked (“striped”) as parking spaces.

 Parking at any time on campus roads, lawns, loading docks, service areas, walkways, delivery entrances, student life staff areas, or any other unauthorized parking area is prohibited.

 Unauthorized parking in restricted areas is prohibited.
-“Faculty Permit Parking Only”, “Handicapped Parking Only”, “Service Vehicle Only”, “Loading Zones”, and areas signed “Parking by Special Permit at all times” are all restricted areas.
+“Faculty Permit Parking Only”, “Handicapped Parking Only”, “Service Vehicle Only”, “Loading Zones”, "Visitor reserved at Keswick", and areas signed “Parking by Special Permit at all times” are all restricted areas.

 Parking at an expired or malfunctioning metered parking space is prohibited.